HardMax71/Integr8sCode/docs/index.md

 </div>

-## Sample test
+## Sample code

-Verify your installation by running this Python 3.10+ code:
+Try this Python 3.10+ example in the editor:

 ```python
 from typing import TypeGuard